Yanina Wickmayer: 2018: Continued struggles with form, injury

-Wickmayer began season at the Australian Open.
-She lost in the second round of qualifying to Australian wildcard Priscilla Hon.
+Wickmayer began at the Australian Open where she lost in the second round of qualifying to Australian wildcard Priscilla Hon.

 After the Australian Open, Wickmayer competed at the first edition of the Newport Beach Challenger in California where she was defeated in the first round by seventh seed Ajla Tomljanović.
-Seeded second at the 25k tournament in Surprise, Wickmayer won the title defeating Ann Li, Ashley Kratzer, eighth seed Julia Boserup, seventh seed Marie Bouzková, and Ana Sofía Sánchez.
+Seeded second at the $25k tournament in Surprise, Wickmayer won the title defeating Ann Li, Ashley Kratzer, eighth seed Julia Boserup, seventh seed Marie Bouzková, and Ana Sofía Sánchez.
 Seeded fifth at the $25k tournament in Rancho Santa Fe, Wickmayer was defeated in the first round by Danielle Lao.
 At the Indian Wells Challenger, she beat sixth seed Francesca Schiavone and Sofia Kenin to advance to the quarterfinals.
 She lost her quarterfinal match to the fourth seed and eventual finalist Kateryna Bondarenko.
 Wickmayer qualified for the Indian Wells Open defeating 24th seed Viktorija Golubic and Jil Teichmann.
 She won her first WTA Tour match of the season by beating American wildcard Kayla Day in the first round.
 She lost in the second round to 26th seed Daria Gavrilova.
 Wickmayer was defeated in the final round of qualifying at the Miami Open by Monica Niculescu.

-Seeded sixth at the Zhengzhou Open, Wickmayer reached the semifinals after wins over Vera Zvonareva, Chinese wildcard Wang Xiyu, and qualifier Mai Minokoshi.
+Seeded sixth at the Zhengzhou Open, Wickmayer reached the semifinals after wins over Vera Zvonareva, wildcard Wang Xiyu, and qualifier Mai Minokoshi.
 She lost in her semifinal match to fourth seed Wang Yafan.
 Seeded fourth at the Industrial Bank Cup, Wickmayer advanced to the quarterfinals where she was defeated by fifth seed Naomi Broady.
 Seeded third at the Kunming Open, she won her first two rounds over qualifier Natalija Kostić and Sabina Sharipova.
 She lost in the quarterfinals to eventual champion Irina Khromacheva.
 Seeded seventh at the Empire Slovak Open, she was defeated in the first round by Françoise Abanda.
 Ranked 105 at the French Open, Wickmayer lost in the first round to Sam Stosur.

 Seeded fourth at the Surbiton Trophy, her first grass-court tournament of the year, Wickmayer beat both Bojana Jovanovski Petrović and qualifier Victoria Duval to reach the quarterfinals where Harriet Dart defeated her.
 At the Nottingham Open, Wickmayer suffered a first-round loss at the hands of British wildcard Katie Boulter.
 Ranked 101 at the Wimbledon Championships, Wickmayer had two comfortable victories over Germans Mona Barthel and Andrea Petkovic.
 However, she lost her third-round match to Donna Vekić.

 In Montreal at the Rogers Cup, Wickmayer was defeated in the first round of qualifying by American Caroline Dolehide.
 Seeded second at the Vancouver Open, Wickmayer lost in the second round to Rebecca Marino.
 At the US Open, Wickmayer was defeated in the first round by fifth seed Petra Kvitová.

 Wickmayer ended her 2018 season before the start of the Asian swing due to injuries.
 She ended the season ranked 113.